|

 seen?
-This chubby shrimp is often seen in Giant
+This chubby shrimp with black-ringed orange spots on its tail is often

 Features: To about 4cm.
 Body almost

 transparent, especially the smaller male.
-Has transparent pincers
+Pincers long transparent

 with purple bars.
 The female is often larger and more brightly marked

-with large white spots on the back, along the abdomen and the base
+with more and larger white spots on the back, along the abdomen and

-except for the eyespots on the tail.
-But some also have a white tail
+the eyespots on the tail.
+Some also have a white tail and a white

 At low tide, they are more easily spotted at night when they are still